pulp-platform/pulp-trainlib/README.md

 The `assets/` folder contains useful support files for PULP-TrainLib.
 Inside [CI_test_suite](assets/CI_test_suite/), users can find a testing environment that can be used to verify PULP-TrainLib's primitives for Continuous Integration.

+# Tutorials

+To learn how to generate the code with our TrainLib_Deployer and more details about the optimizations used in this library, a [tutorial repository](https://github.com/dnadalini/PULP-TrainLib-Tutorial) is available online.
+This repository contains tutorials and a guide to easily install a conda environment with all the necessary requirements to run PULP-TrainLib.

 # Installation and requirements